App architecture and object ownership

-Note: Occasionally you may save objects to add-ons as well, though this is not common.
+You might save objects to add-ons as well, though this is not common.
 Apps and add-ons are both stored in the apps directory.
-On the rare instance that you would need to save objects to an add-on, you would manage the add-on the same as described for apps in this topic.
+In the rare case that you save objects to an add-on, you manage the add-on as described for apps in this topic.

-Any user logged into Splunk Web can create and save knowledge objects to the user's directory under the app the user is "in" (assuming sufficient permissions).
-This is the default behavior -- whenever a user saves an object, it goes into the user's directory in the currently running app.
+Any user logged into Splunk Web can create and save knowledge objects to the user's directory under the app the user is "in" (assuming that they have sufficient permissions).
+This is the default behavior.
+When a user saves an object, it goes into the user's directory in the local directory of the currently running app:

 $SPLUNK_HOME/etc/users/<user_name>/<app_name>/local.
-Once the user has saved the object in that app, it is available only to that user when they are in that app unless they do one of the following:
+When the user has saved the object in that app, it is available only to that user when they are in that app unless they do one of the following:

-- Mark the object as globally available to all apps, add-ons and users (unless you've explicitly restricted it by role/user)
+- Mark the object as globally available to all apps, add-ons, and users (unless they have explicitly restricted it by role/user).

 Users must have write permissions for an app or add-on before they can promote objects to that level.